Riktastic/Axium/README.md

 **An example API built with Rust, Axum, SQLx, and PostgreSQL.**
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+> ⚠️ **Warning:** This project is under active development.
+Pushed changes have been tested.
+But it might not yet be production ready.

 ## Summary
 Axium is a high-performance, security-focused API boilerplate built using Rust, Axum, SQLx, and PostgreSQL.
 It provides a ready-to-deploy solution with modern best practices, including JWT authentication, role-based access control (RBAC), structured logging, and enterprise-grade security.
 With a focus on developer experience, Axium offers auto-generated API documentation, efficient database interactions, and an ergonomic code structure for ease of maintenance and scalability.